Science of People - Logo

 Once you’ve started to identify and describe your emotions, you’ll naturally see needs emerging.

-For example, if you regularly feel disrespected, you clearly need respect.
-Is this a need that comes from a lack in the past or a current interpersonal conflict?
-Get curious and even talk with a close friend to get a fresh insight on how your behavior impacts you not having this need met.
+For example, if you regularly feel disrespected, you need respect.
+Is this need rooted in past experiences or current conflicts?
+Talk with a trusted friend for fresh insights on how your behavior affects your unmet needs.

 Start by exploring this before or after you lose your temper.
 When you’re calm (at least relatively so!), you’ll have the clarity to explore what is behind the anger and what you can do about it.

 Pro Tip: If you’re in a safe relationship, talk to your partner and ask for their support and patience.
-You may need to apologize to them for how your anger has hurt them.
+Consider apologizing for any harm your anger may have caused.

 Action Step: Find a way to meet or even let go of the need—this will eventually remove (or reduce) the trigger causing constant anger.